-5.4 Liquidity / Maturity Risk
+Liquidity / Maturity Risk 5.4

 Number Risk Summary of Control Mechanisms M1 Insufficient funds to meet liabilities as they fall due The Fund currently has a positive cash flow and monitors the position regularly to ensure that sufficient funds are available to pay pensions and other costs.
 M2 Changes to the scheme which impact on the maturity profile and future opt-out rates The actuarial valuation takes account of the planned changes to the scheme.
 Actual changes in the maturity profiles and optout rates will be monitored against the assumptions.
-M3 Implications of spending cuts which will result in reduced membership, reduced contributions increased early retirements The Fund will collect the deficit element of employer contributions as a cash sum rather than a percentage of pay from 1 April 2014 onwards.
-The Fund continually monitors employer contributions for major changes and assesses the impact of and reductions.
+M3 Implications of spending cuts which will result in • reduced membership, • reduced contributions • increased early retirements Deficit recovery contributions will be collected as cash amounts, rather than as a percentage of pay, from 1 April 2014.
+The Fund continually monitors employer contributions for major changes and assesses the impact of any reductions.
 Additional costs of early retirements will be payable by employers.

-5.5 Liability Risk
+Liability Risk 5.5

 Number Risk Summary of Control Mechanisms L1 Fall in risk-free returns on Government bonds, leading to rise in value placed on liabilities.
 Some investment in bonds helps to mitigate this risk.
-L2 Pay and price inflation significantly more than anticipated.
+I.2 Pay and price inflation significantly more than anticipated.
 The focus of the actuarial valuation process is on real returns on assets, net of price and pay increases.
 Some investment in bonds also helps to mitigate this risk.
 Employers pay for their own salary awards.

-L3 Pensioners living longer.
+L3 F Pensioners living longer.
 Set mortality assumptions with some allowance for future increases in life expectancy.
 At the most recent valuation at 31 March 2013, analysis of current longevity specific to the Gwynedd Pension Fund was provided by Club Vita.
 In addition the actuary has made a separate allowance for future improvements.
 The allowance made at the March 2013 valuation was greater than allowed for at the last valuation in 2010.
-The actuary will continue to monitor emerging evidence of improvements from Club Vita and other sources and will advise at the next valuation (2017) what further allowance for future improvements is needed.
+The actuary will continue to monitor emerging evidence of improvements from Club Vita and other sources and will advise at the next valuation (2016) what further allowance for ------ --------------------------- --

-5.6 Regulatory and Compliance Risk
+Regulatory and Compliance Risk 5.6